AnandKumar9/TechnicalNotes/Plan.md

 Articulate work ideas for next year -

-Using VN at checkout, on web
-	Doc/POC on iOS Action extension
-	Doc/POC on Safari web extension
 Doc on various ways to tackle VN expiration from front-end
 	Button to create new BVCNs
 	Reminders, local notifications
-	Siri integration (Hey Siri, remind me about this)
+	Siri integration (Hey Siri, remind me about this) Android
-VN card on file
-	Keyboard and copy-paste button integration
-Android
 	As a user
 	Tooling